Mathieu Joseph: Ottawa Senators

 On March 20, 2022, just a day before the trade deadline, Joseph was traded along with a 2024 fourth-round draft pick by Tampa Bay to the Ottawa Senators in exchange for forward Nick Paul.
 He debuted for the Senators on March 22 in a 3–0 loss to the New York Islanders.
-On April 1, Joseph registered his first hat trick versus goaltender Alex Nedeljkovic in a 5–2 win over the Detroit Red Wings.
-In eleven games with the Senators, Joseph scored four goals and twelve points.
+On April 1, Joseph registered his first hat-trick in a 5–2 win over the Detroit Red Wings.
+In 11 games with the Senators, Joseph recorded four goals and 12 points.

 As a restricted free agent in the following off-season, Joseph was re-signed by the Senators to a four-year, $11.8 million contract extension on July 29.
 During the 2022–23 season, Joseph played on the third line.
-On November 15 Joseph was fined $5,000 by the league for a high-sticking incident against Sebastian Aho of the New York Islanders.
-On December 8 Joseph suffered an injury against the Dallas Stars that kept him out of the lineup until January 19, 2023.
+On November 15, Joseph was fined $5,000 by the league for a high-sticking incident against Sebastian Aho of the New York Islanders.
+On December 8, Joseph suffered an injury against the Dallas Stars that kept him out of the lineup until January 19, 2023.
 He suffered a second significant injury later in the season during a game versus the Calgary Flames on March 12.
 He returned to the lineup before the end of the season.

 In the 2023–24 season, Joseph played up and down the lineup, and was used in all situations.
 He had a three-point night on November 8, 2023 in a 6–3 win over the Toronto Maple Leafs.
 On February 20, 2024, Joseph scored twice against the Lightning in 4–2 win for Ottawa.
 He finished the season with 11 goals and 35 points in 72 games.